GNS3/vpcs/readme.txt

-   Welcome to Virtual PC Simulator, Ver 0.4a.
+   Welcome to Virtual PC Simulator, Ver 0.4b2.

+   VPCS is free software, distributed under the terms of the "BSD" licence.
+   Source code and license can be found at vpcs.sf.net.
+   For more information, please visit wiki.freecode.com.cn.

    The VPCS can simulate up to 9 PCs.
 You can ping/traceroute them, or ping/traceroute the other hosts/routers from the VPCS when you study the Cisco routers in the dynamips.
 VPCS is not the traditional PC, it is just a program